← All projects

 Game engines in mobile robotics simulation in harsh environment – Case Oinride

-A mobile robot intended for mining operations must be able to move in uneven terrain, where visibility can be limited in certain areas.
-The robot is a so-called Rocker-Bogie Mars Rover — a robust mobile device based on NASA-developed technology, ready to operate even on the surface of Mars.
+Oinride Oy aims to apply space technology and mobile robotics to the mining industry to improve efficiency and safety.
+The mobile robot designed for mining operations must be able to navigate uneven terrain, where visibility may be poor in certain areas.
+The robot is a so-called Rocker-Bogie Mars Rover— a robust mobile device based on technology developed by NASA, ready to operate even on the surface of Mars.

 Technologies: Mobile robotics, LiDAR, remote control